 Slipped Stitch Scarves and Cowls

 The slip stitch is also known as the linen stitch because the knitting ends up looking more like fabric.
-It’s pretty, and many colors can be combined, but the end result seems like it would be a bit stiff for my liking.
+It’s pretty, and many colors can be combined, but the end result could end up looking more like a rug around the neck.

 Reversible Scarves

 Because a scarf is usually just thrown on around the neck, it is helpful if both sides of a knitted scarf look good.
 There are a couple of ways to knit a scarf like this.
-Either choose one where the pattern or simple stitches look good from all angles, or knit a tube scarf.
+Either choose one where the pattern or simple stitches look good from both sides, or knit a tube scarf.

 Scarves For Men and Boys